 While classes are free or discounted for these parents, teachers are still paid their regular class rates.
 Funding for this program has come from a combination of Outschool funds and gifts from donors, not from teacher payments.
 We want to make sure that we’re continuing to compensate our teachers for their hard work, especially in these trying times.

-For more information on the free classes program, please visit outschool.org.
+For more information on the Financial Assistance program, please visit outschool.org, and then select Apply for Assistance.

 Logistical information for teachers